vithun-dhyan/dhyancc/SpringBackend/spring-handson-base/HELP.md

 mvn spring-boot:run

-Your springboot applicaiton must get started
+Your springboot application must get started

 Now you must see the tables for your java classes in the database, you will also have values in your tables this time.
 Read the steps in DBInit class to understand what happened.

 -------
 #9 Copy service and rest api code

-Copy the service and REST Api code from the namespaces com.dhyancc.handson.rest and com.dhyancc.handson.service into your project.
-Remember what was dicused in teh session, what each layer is for?
+Copy the service and REST API code from the namespaces com.dhyancc.handson.rest and com.dhyancc.handson.service into your project.
+Remember what was discussed in the session, what each layer is for?
 Also read about the annotations used there.

 -------
 #10 Run Again